flycheck/flycheck/doc/languages.rst

          The C, C++ and/or POSIX standards to use via one or more ``--std=`` arguments.

+      .. option:: flycheck-cppcheck-suppressions

+         The cppcheck suppressions list to use via one or more ``--suppress=`` arguments.

 .. supported-language:: CFEngine

    .. syntax-checker:: cfengine